The Narberth Dickens Festival

 professional ice sculpting display

-free showing of A Muppet Christmas Carol - at 11am at Narberth Stadium 2 on N. Narberth Ave
+free showing of A Muppet Christmas Carol - at 11am at Reel Cinemas Narberth 2

-free "Nutcracker" dance performances from the Pennsylvania Academy of Ballet at 1pm, 2pm, and 3pm
+free "Nutcracker" dance performances from the Pennsylvania Academy of Ballet at 1pm, 2pm, and 3pm, with opening act story by Livin' Large Literature

 - hot toddies from local establishments